4th Ring Road

 The 4th Ring Road (四环路 (Sìhuánlù)) is a controlled-access expressway ring road in Beijing, China which runs around the city, with a radius of approximately 8 km from city centre.
 The total length of the road is 65.3 km.
 There are 147 bridges and viaducts that run the length of the Ring Road.

-The first section, the northern corridor, was completed in preparation for the 1990 Asian Games.
+The first section, a short stretch of the northern corridor, was completed in preparation for the 1990 Asian Games.
 The Ring Road was 'enclosed' in a full circle in June 2001, with standard controlled-access expressway throughout.

 Route

-The 4th Ring Road runs within the confines of the city of Beijing, more like a rectangle than a circle.
+The 4th Ring Road is entirely within the city limit of Beijing, and while it is called a ring, the road is shaped rectangularly.